2016 NCAA women's gymnastics tournament

 The 2016 NCAA women's gymnastics tournament were held April 15–16, 2016, at the Fort Worth Convention Center in Fort Worth, Texas.
 The 2016 edition marks the second consecutive time the Championship has been held in Fort Worth; this only the second time it has been held in the state of Texas.
-Following the 2016 championship, Fort Worth would be where the NCAA Women's Gymnastics Championship is held in 2018, 2019, 2021, 2022, and 2023.
+Following the 2016 championship, Fort Worth has hosted the NCAA Women's Gymnastics Championship every year since 2018.
 The team competition was won by Oklahoma with a score 197.675.

 Qualification and selection process

 Selection process

 The championship provides for a field of 36 teams determined based on their regional qualifying score and seeded by the NCAA Women’s Gymnastics Committee.
 Additionally, 24 all-around competitors and 48 individual event specialists (12 on each piece) are eligible to advance to Regionals – as long as they're on a non-qualifying team.

 Regionals

 As a result, six NCAA Regional competitions – all of which contain 6 teams, 4 all-around competitors and 2 individual event specialists per event (8 in total) – took place on April 2, 2016.
 The selection show to announce the placements for teams and individuals will take place during the weekend of March 25–27, 2016.